YosephEL/powercoders-002-git-workshop/README.md

 **add any notes that help you personally** to remember tomorrow and also the days after tomorrow.

-This is a [Markdown file](https://daringfireball.net/projects/markdown/syntax) which many servers, like Github too, format nicely as HTML.
+This is a [Markdown file](https://daringfireball.net/projects/markdown/syntax) which many servers, like GitHub too, format nicely as HTML.

 ## My Notes about Git